betawave/kodama/README.md

 # Kodama

-> We hold these truth to be [argument-necessitating], that code is not text and should not be treated as such, that code in textual representation has advantages which need to be retained, that we should not parse but serialize, that code - as well as thought - should be freed from the shakles of sequential narratives implied by text files and pages, that syntax is bliss, that metaprogramming should be a right of all programming languages and not a feature of a few, that in the context of current human-machine interface in use during programming one should rarely leave the home row - i.e. typing is preferable to pointing and clicking [...]
+> We hold these truths to be [argument-necessitating], that code is not text and should not be treated as such, that code in textual representation has advantages which need to be retained, that we should not parse but serialize, that code - as well as thought - should be freed from the shackles of sequential narratives implied by text files and pages, that syntax is bliss, that metaprogramming should be a right of all programming languages and not a feature of a few, that in the context of current human-machine interface in use during programming one should rarely leave the home row - i.e. typing is preferable to pointing and clicking [...]
 [^1]

 [^1]: On a serious note, all that we are saying in this repository is not based on empirical data or extensive research.
 We are only some dude(tt)s with personal experiences, ideas and prefrences.

 ### What's a Kodama?

-A Kodama - originally the name of japanese tree spirits - is a program for interfacing with some kind of tree structure.
+A Kodama - originally the name of Japanese tree spirits - is a program for interfacing with some kind of tree structure.
 Specifically, a [LANG]-Kodama may be used to work with a [LANG] syntax tree representing a program.
 It may be used to create, destroy, modify and show a particular syntax tree.

 ### What is the purpose and plan of this *project*?

-Via the Kodama project we want to explore the ideas behind structure editors and how they may be combined with other code editing ideas like Vim's modal editing, Emacs' unlimeted extensibilty, etc.
+Via the Kodama project, we want to explore the ideas behind structure editors and how they may be combined with other code editing ideas like Vim's modal editing, Emacs' unlimited extensibility, etc.

 Project Agenda:
-1. Implement a very basic tree Kodama and CLI editor frontend to evaluate most abstract editing experience.
+1. Implement a very basic tree Kodama and CLI editor frontend to evaluate the most abstract editing experiences.
    For further reasoning of this step see [TODO]().
 After evaluation either:
     1. stop project if not promising
     2. continue with 2. if interesting